 Make a list of the names that you like and perform a Google search to find any conflicts with other Texas business names.

 Check the Texas State Database.
-After you have confirmed that your business name is not trademarked, you need to check the Texas Department of State: Division of Corporations database to ensure that your business name is not the same or similar to another corporation registered in Texas.
+After you have confirmed that your business name is not trademarked, check the Texas Department of State: Division of Corporations database to ensure that your business name is not the same or similar to another corporation registered in Texas.

-Once you have found a suitable name, make sure to register the matching web domain and social media handles, should you wish to market your business online.
+Once you have found a suitable name, make sure to register the matching web domain and social media handles.

 6. Request an Employer Identification Number (EIN).

-Every business needs to have an Employer Identification Number (EIN).
-Registering for an EIN is easy - all you need to do is go to the IRS website.
+Every business needs to have an EIN.
+Registering for an EIN is easy.
+Go to the IRS website.
 You can complete the application online, and save your EIN confirmation notice once you receive a number from the IRS.

 7. Acquire business licenses and permits.